 Regardless of whether we qualify for the exemption under Section 883 of the Code, we will not be subject to U.S. Federal income taxation with respect to gain realized on a sale of a vessel, provided the sale is considered to occur outside of the United States (as determined under U.S. Federal income tax principles).
 In general, a sale of a vessel will be considered to occur outside of the United States for this purpose if title to the vessel (and risk of loss with respect to the vessel) passes to the buyer outside of the United States.
-We expect that any sale of a vessel will be so structured that it will be considered to occur outside of the United States.
+We expect that any sale of a vessel will be so structured that it will be considered to occur outside of the United States are sale of a vessel will be considered to occur outside of the United States.